muratk3n/thirdwave/en/tweets/2020/week20c.md

 ---

-@tixhonjm
+"@tixhonjm

-Rotterdam Boosts Hydrogen Economy with New Infrastructure
+Rotterdam Boosts Hydrogen Economy with New Infrastructure"

 *2020-5-11 19:16:55*

 ---

 So true.
-Hal Finney, "Satoshi" wasn't all that great.
+Hal Finney, "Satoshi" wasn't all that great...
 Make way for the new generation \#NANO

 *2020-5-11 19:14:5*